mxc-foundation/developer-documentation/docs/whitepapers/mxc-data-economy.md

 <a name="fig1"> </a>
 <figure>
   <img
-    src="/img/usdx/fig1.png"
+    src="/img/xUSD/fig1.png"
     alt="IoT token swap"
     width="100%"
   />
 </figure>

 As figure 1 shows, the IoT tokens like Ride token would be the major applications that use MXC network and DHX blockchain to build their own data economy.
-These Ride and Park token can be swapped in MXC Swap conveniently, through USDX trading pair.
-USDX will be the first IoT stable coin that are backed by real-world assets and data values, meanwhile serving for the digital and real-world economy.
+These Ride and Park token can be swapped in MXC Swap conveniently, through xUSD trading pair. xUSD will be the first IoT stable coin that are backed by real-world assets and data values, meanwhile serving for the digital and real-world economy.

-MXProtocol design and DataHighway blockchain both are aimed for validating the USDX stable coin is pegged to US dollars in 1:1 manner.
-Along with the NFC, LoraWAN and Satellite technologies, users are able to verify and validate the value of USDX are backed by collateral like Gin 1689 NFTs, and MXC/DHX/Ride tokens.
+MXProtocol design and DataHighway blockchain both are aimed for validating the xUSD stable coin is pegged to US dollars in 1:1 manner.
+Along with the NFC, LoraWAN and Satellite technologies, users are able to verify and validate the value of xUSD are backed by collateral like Gin 1689 NFTs, and MXC/DHX/Ride tokens.

 <a name="fig2"> </a>
 <figure>
   <img
-    src="/img/usdx/FIG2.png"
+    src="/img/xUSD/FIG2.png"
-    alt="Mint USDX"
+    alt="Mint xUSD"
     width="100%"
   />
 </figure>

-NFTs and tokens are used as collateral to back the USDX, the collateral rate should be above 120% to make sure the USDX can't be de-pegged from the market fluctuation.
-Normally the NFTs are issued by companies and manufacturers to let communities to burn USDX and get a collateral to redeem, in the whole reserve of the MXC there are 20 percent of cryptocurrencies as collateral, the rest of 80% should be IoT NFTs that are backed by real-world assets.
+NFTs and tokens are used as collateral to back the xUSD, the collateral rate should be above 120% to make sure the xUSD can't be de-pegged from the market fluctuation.
+Normally the NFTs are issued by companies and manufacturers to let communities to burn xUSD and get a collateral to redeem, in the whole reserve of the MXC there are 20 percent of cryptocurrencies as collateral, the rest of 80% should be IoT NFTs that are backed by real-world assets.

 The ratio of the 20/80 percent should be adjusted by MXC Reserve, namely MXC DAO in referendum : https://snapshot.org/#/mxcpop.eth

-In the following example, it shows how USDX is backed:
+In the following example, it shows how xUSD is backed:

 | Collateral   | Value USD | Quantity | Total USD | Percentage |
 |--------------|-----------|----------|-----------|------------|